 How do You Find Those Magic Numbers?

-If I type “the best blender”, Jaaxy gives me list of many keyword ideas:
+If I type “the best blender”, Jaaxy gives me a list of many keyword ideas:

 - AVG is the average number of searches a keyword receives per month.